nwangchhetenlama/Employee-Management/README.md

-# Employee-Management
+# Employee-Management system

-using django CRUD operation to build a simple employee management website.
+# Features

+- Add a new employee using Django forms
+- View a list of all employees
+- Update existing employee information
+- Delete employee records with confirmation
+- Organized views and templates